WSU-janderson/project6-multiset-design-GrantBenR/DESIGN.md

 ### 1.A - Introduction

 My design will model the scene dataset for a given loading zone.
-The datastructure will be based off of `HashTable<>`
+The `SceneTable` datastructure will be based off of `HashTable<>`

 ### 1.B - Background
 For some background, I am in the process of a Ghidra reverse engineering project for `Ys VI: The Ark of Napishtim` on Windows, and I got the idea from my work on that game.

 YS VI uses a system where game actors (characters, the player, enemies, etc.) have unique IDs that are used to fetch their dialogue, sprites, and other metadata.
 However, outside of the PS2 remake, the game lacks voice acting.
 As such, I have been trying to mod in voice acting to existing dialogue functions.
 In the original system, a pointer to the dialogue is found using the actor's ID and a scene identifier, and the lines are fed to the display in a single delimited string.
+Before going into function of the data structure:

 ### 1.C - Review of Terms
 - Scene